Tax Rules

 Examples include:

-The key is that the income-generating activity must happen abroad.
-Simply having a foreign client, being paid in foreign currency, or working online does NOT make income foreign-source if you are physically performing the work from Paraguay.
+The key is that the income-generating facts should point abroad.
+Simply having a foreign client, being paid in foreign currency, or working online does not prove foreign-source treatment by itself.
+In many cases the Paraguay result is still favorable, but the file should show why.

 Real-World Examples